Production Planning and Control in a Steel Plant

 Stages of production planning

 The production planning is carried out jointly with involvement of the concerned departments.
 The agreed inputs from the department are used for preparation of a centralized plan.
-This centralized plan is finally controlled by the management to ensure that it fulfills the objectives of the company.
-The production planning is done in usually in the following four stages.
+This centralized plan is finally approved by the management to ensure that it fulfills the organizational objectives.
+The production planning activity is normally carried out in the following four stages.

-- The fourth and final stage is daily plan.
-This plan is detailed with respect to grade wise production and dispatches.
+The fourth and final stage is daily plan.
+This plan is detailed with respect to grade wise production and dispatches of the products.
 It includes scheduling of the production and dispatches.

-In certain cases, sometimes it becomes necessary to carry out re-planning because of some happening in either external or internal environment for example change in market condition, an accident etc. Re-planning is not the corrective action since the targets undergo changes during re-planning.
+Sometimes it becomes necessary to carry out re-planning because of some happening in either external or internal environment for example change in market condition, an accident etc. During the re-planning targets normally undergo changes.

 Advantages and limitations of PPC